-Bad breath treatment (Halitosis)
+Treatment for Bad breath (Halitosis)

-Less common causes of halitosis include:
+Less common cause behind halitosis includes:

 Symptoms of halitosis

-The features of halitosis can include:
+The symptoms of halitosis can include:

 - A white coating on the tongue especially at the back of the tongue